f0rdP3rf3ct/React-Bernafon-Experience/README.md

 Copy / Clone repo and run npm install from the folder.
 Use the usual create-react-app build commands or `extract-messages` to create the translation files for babel.

 ## Building Offline App
+1. Checkout the `electron` branch of this repository
 1. Build a new Version of the CRA-App command: `yarn build`.
 The build files are in `/build`
 2. Run the electron-pack command: `yarn electron-pack`.
 The finished application can be found in `/dist`